SolidOS/solidos/README.md

 #### Developing SolidOS code

-Very likely you will want to make chnages in the dependent packages/repos of SolidOS (mashlib, solid-logic, solid-ui, solid-panes...).
+Very likely you will want to make changes in the dependent packages/repos of SolidOS (mashlib, solid-logic, solid-ui, solid-panes...).

-You have two choises:
+You have two choices:
 - [work directly in SolidOS](#Work-directly-in-SolidOS)
 - [work in the according dependent package](#Work-in-the-according-dependent-package)